piotr-marendowski/C-exercises/README.md

 # C-exercises
 My C exercises and projects, from K.N.
 King's "C Programming: A Modern Approach 2nd Edition"

+I highly encourage you to try making same repository all by yourself, it will help you in understand topics described in book.
 Feel free to use them and compare to yours!

 ## Compile:
 ```